conscious inclusion

 While conscious inclusion involves a complex mix of emotions, workplace relationships, and attitudes that are difficult to measure, it’s important to define them.

 Measurable values allow you to monitor your organization’s inclusion standards and offer extra support when necessary.
-You can assess your company’s conscious inclusion levels by observing diversity values.
+Therefore, you can assess your company’s conscious inclusion levels by observing diversity values.

 The 7 dimensions of inclusion are an excellent indicator of workplace diversity values.
 According to the Gartner Inclusion Index, they include: